YoonjungChoi/CMPE255_TEAM10/README.md

 * make sure to save all information(F1 Score, Precision, Recall, Accuracy, [Confusion Matrix](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html))
 * **Expectations: From parameter optimization, we would improve the performance of model**

-**7) Modeling with sequence model(LSTM) with Glove, Word2Vec**
-* create Word2Vec, Glove word embedding
-* train LSTM
-* make sure to save all information(F1 Score, Precision, Recall, Accuracy, Confusion Matrix)
-* **Expectations: we would expect better performance of the sequence model because it considers sequences of text.**

 **8) Custom Ensemble**
 * create a model with parameters obtained by step 6.